Marlie-Mae/Book-Haven-Website/README.md

-📜 License
-This project is intended only for school and educational purposes.
+📜 This project is intended only for school and educational purposes.
 Not for commercial use.